 For the eggs, you want to use a spoon to create little divots for each egg you are going to crack in.
 If you are serving more than 6 people, simply make more divots to nestle the eggs into.

-From there the eggs need to set.
-I cover the pan with foil or a lid to keep the heat in and cook the eggs on the camp stove or campfire.
+From there, the eggs need to be set.
+Cover the pan with foil or a lid to keep the heat in, and cook the eggs on the camp stove or campfire.

-Take the moment while the eggs set to whip the avocado crema together, or make that ahead of time and store it in a ziplock back or resealable jar in the fridge until ready to use.
+Take the moment while the eggs are setting to whip the avocado crema together, or make that ahead of time and store it in a ziplock back or resealable jar in the fridge until ready to use.

-Finally, all that is left is adding the scallions and garnish before everyone can dive in.
+Finally, all that is left is adding the scallions and garnish before everyone can dive in to this delicious chorizo con huevos.

-I do recommend ground chorizo for this recipe though, not the premade links that are pre-cooked.
-Those are delicious, and could in a pinch, be sliced and served in this dish, but aren’t the same as ground sausage.
+• Ground chorizo is probably best for this recipe, though, not the premade links that are pre-cooked.
+Those are delicious and could, in a pinch, be sliced and served in this dish, but aren’t the same as ground sausage.

 Perfecting the Fried Eggs